-- If virtually all students have at least basic cell phones, are there opportunities for standardization or economies of scale, or are cell phones already fully economically optimized? - Given how critical cell phones have become, should UO be more aggressive when it comes to working with all or some carriers to build out cellular infrastructure on and near campus? - While it is common for the institution to provide staff and faculty with a computer, in part because of federal tax policies (but also because of the cost!), we don't provide most faculty and staff with cell phones.
+- If virtually all students have at least basic cell phones, are there • opportunities for standardization or economies of scale, or are cell phones already fully economically optimized? - Given how critical cell phones have become, should UO be more ulletaggressive when it comes to working with all or some carriers to build out cellular infrastructure on and near campus? - While it is common for the institution to provide staff and faculty • with a computer, in part because of federal tax policies (but also because of the cost!), we don't provide most faculty and staff with cell phones.
 Should that change?
 Could we eliminate campus wireline and/or VoiP desktop sets?
-Do we need to adopt a formal institutional cell phone allowance policy consistent with current IRS rules? (one draft policy is available at http://www.uoregon.edu/~joe/draft-cellular-policy.pdf)
+Do we need to adopt a formal institutional cell phone allowance policy consistent with current IRS rules?
+16